mageshwaran123/Lung_Cancer_DataAnalysis/README.md

 Distribution of Lung Cancer Levels: The number of occurrences of each lung cancer level for both males and females is calculated and stored in the variables male_level_distribution and female_level_distribution, respectively.

 Plot Distribution of Lung Cancer Levels for Each Gender: Two pie charts are created side by side using matplotlib to visualize the distribution of lung cancer levels for males and females.
-The pie charts show the percentage distribution of different lung cancer levels (e.g., Stage 1, Stage 2, etc.) for each gender.
+The pie charts show the percentage distribution of different lung cancer levels (Low, Medium and High) for each gender.

 Save and Display the Plot: The pie charts are saved as 'distribution of lung cancer levels gender.png' and displayed using plt.show().